geowarin/blog-src/content/post/book/2015-03-27-chapter-3-handling-forms-and-complex-url-mapping.md

 categories:
 - Master Spring MVC 4
 date: 2015-03-27T00:00:00Z
-excerpt: In this chapter, we will create a beautiful profile form with server and client side validation
+description: In this chapter, we will create a beautiful profile form with server and client side validation
 redirect_from: /spring/2015/04/10/chapter-3-handling-forms-and-complex-url-mapping.html
 tags: